sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 * Added: Extra FAQ
 * Added: Github for development https://github.com/sigami/wp-embed-facebook

 = 2.1 =
 * Removed: all options and moved them to a single one 'wpemfb_options'
 * Removed: resize cover javascript it is now done with css
 * Fixed: timezone bug custom post and events
 * Added option to only load scripts when an embed is present
 * Added option to reset all options
-* Added Jetpack Photon compatibility
+* Added JetPack Photon compatibility
-* Added X Theme compatibility
+* Added compatibility with some drag and drop themes
 * Added lightbox.sass for theme developers
 * Changed: d Lightbox script and style
 * Added Lightbox Option Album Label